Agentic Memory and Streaming in LangGraph

 Interacting with Thread-Based Memory

-To initiate a persistent session, we pass a unique thread_id inside the execution configuration dictionary.
+To start a persistent session, we pass a unique thread_id inside the execution config dictionary.

 Query 1: Initiating Session and Requesting Weather